webmagic-io/docs/en/posts/ch5-annotation/README.md

 ## 5. Using annotations written in crawler

-WebMagic support the use of a unique style to write a comment reptile introduced webmagic-extension package to use this feature.
+WebMagic support the use of a unique style to write a comment crawler introduced webmagic-extension package to use this feature.

 In annotation mode, using a simple object add comments, use minimal amount of code to complete the preparation of a crawler.
-For simple reptiles, write simple and easy to understand, and also very easy to manage.
+For simple crawlers, write simple and easy to understand, and also very easy to manage.
 It is also a major feature of WebMagic, I called it `OEM` (Object/Extraction Mapping).

 Annotation model development approach is this: